bhumika-aga/Hospital-Management-System/member-portal/README.md

 ### Backend Connection

-The frontend connects to the monolithic backend at `http://localhost:8080` with the following endpoints:
+The frontend connects to the Spring Boot backend at `http://localhost:8080` with the following endpoints:

 - **Authentication:** `POST /auth/generate-token`
 - **Treatment Packages:** `GET /IPTreatmentPackages`